ogrisel/text-mining-class/README.md

 List of topics to be covered in this class:

 - Dealing with text data: bytes, charsets and unicode symbols
-- Scrapping data from online resources
+- Scraping data from online resources
 - Bag-of-words and supervised text classification
 - Indexing full-text documents
 - Clustering: grouping similar text documents